pinot-contrib/pinot-docs/basics/data-import/schema-conforming-transformer.md

 ## SchemaConformingTransformer Configuration

-Users can use the transformer by specifying it in the `ingestionConfig` section of their table's configuration.
+To use the transformer, add the `schemaConformingTransformerConfig` option in the `ingestionConfig` section of your table configuration, as shown in the following example.

 For example: